 Columbia Real Estate Association.
 Reprinted with permission.”

-So how can we make sure that you are not going to get stuck with a bill for GST on your new Salt Spring home.
+So how can we make sure that you are not going to get stuck with a bill for GST on your new Salt Spring home?
 Here is the clause I like to add to the contract of purchase and sale; The Seller will pay any GST in connection with this transaction and the Buyer will assign any rebate entitlement to the Seller.
 It’s simple but to the point.
 I sleep better at night with this in the contract of purchase and sale.
-With new homes, vacation rentals, new lots, some farms and business subject to GST one never knows for sure and it’s better safe than sorry.
-It’s wise to deal with GST in the contract not after the fact.
+With new homes, vacation rentals, new lots, and some farms, and businesses subject to GST one never knows for sure and it’s better safe than sorry.
+It’s wise to deal with GST in the contract, not after the fact.